Quillraven/Fleks/ReadMe.md

 fun main() {
     val world = World {
+        components {
-        // register component together with its listener to the world component(::Box2dComponent, ::Box2dComponentListener)
+            // register component together with its listener to the world add(::Box2dComponent, ::Box2dComponentListener)
+        }
     }
 }
 ```